frmoriya/rossmann_prediction_sales/README.md

 # Rossmann Prediction Sales
 ![](img/rossman_2.jpg)

+The objectives of this project are:</br>
+- Sales exploratory data analysis
+- Predict sales for the next 6 weeks for each store
+- Access predict sales for Telegram

+This project uses dataset extracted from [Kaggle](https://www.kaggle.com/c/rossmann-store-sales).
+All information is fictitious.

+# Contact:

 # 1. Business Problem
 Rossmann is a drugstore chain that operates in 7 European countries.</br>
 The CFO needs a predict sales at 6 weeks in advance to plan store renovations.</br>